Online DR-Submodular Maximization with Stochastic Cumulative Constraints: Online Lagrangian Frank-Wolfe (OLFW) algorithm

 \subsection{Performance analysis in expectation}

-We first provide a simple lemma that will be used throughout for the analysis in expectation. \begin{lemma} For $t > 1$, we have:
+We first provide a simple lemma that will be used throughout the analysis in expectation. \begin{lemma} For $t > 1$, we have:

-where $Tr(\Sigma)$ denotes the trace of the covariance matrix $\Sigma$. \end{lemma} \begin{proof} See Appendix \ref{Appendix B} for the proof. \end{proof}\\ Now, we present the main performance bounds in expectation, namely the expected regret bound and the expected cumulative constraint violation bound. \begin{theorem} (\textbf{Expected Regret Bound}) The regret bound of the OLFW algorithm with update rule (\rom{1}) is the following:
+where $Tr(\Sigma)$ denotes the trace of the covariance matrix $\Sigma$. \end{lemma} Now, we present the main performance bounds in expectation, namely the expected regret bound and the expected cumulative constraint violation bound.
+In the Appendix, we have also considered the case where we only have access to unbiased stochastic gradient estimates of the utility functions $\{f_t\}_{t=1}^T$ and exact gradient computation is not possible.
+For this setting, we modify the OLFW algorithm through incorporating the variance reduction technique introduced by \citet{pmlr-v80-chen18c} and we obtain similar regret and constraint violation bounds in expectation for the modified algorithm. \begin{theorem} (\textbf{Expected regret bound}) The regret bound of the OLFW algorithm with update rule (\rom{1}) is the following: